 Welcome!
 You have reached the website for Daiki Hiramori.
 This site contains various information about my current research projects and other activities.
 If you have any questions, please feel free to contact me.
-Here is my UW profile page.
+Here is Hosei University’s official profile webpage.

 On December 4, I was invited as a panel speaker to deliver a presentation titled, “Introduction to the Aromantic/Asexual Spectrum: From a Demographic Perspective” at “A World Where Everything Definitely Becomes Love vs. the Me Who Definitely Doesn’t Fall in Love: Aromantic/Asexual,” an event hosted by the Gender and Sexuality Center at Waseda University.
 See here for more details about the event (in Japanese).
 The slides that I used in my presentation (in Japanese) are available here.